 The Authenticator and Supplicant may cache PMKSAs, which include the IEEE Std 802.1X state.
 A PMKSA can be deleted from the cache for any reason and at any time.

-The STA may supply a list of PMK or PSK key identifiers in the (Re)Association Request frame.
+When not performing FILS authentication, the STA may supply a list of PMK or PSK key identifiers in the (Re)Association Request frame.
 Each key identifier names a PMKSA; the PMKSA may contain a single PMK.
 The Authenticator specifies the selected PMK or PSK key identifier in Message 1 of the 4-Way Handshake.
 The selection of the key identifiers to be included within the (Re)Association Request frame and Message 1 of the 4-Way Handshake is out of the scope of this standard.

+When performing FILS authentication, the STA may supply a list of PMK identifiers in the initial Authentication frame.
+Each PMK identifier names a PMKSA; the PMKSA contains a single PMK.
+If the AP has retained an identified PMKSA and wishes to facilliate a faster connection, it indicates use of a single identified PMKSA in its Authentication frame back to the STA.
+The STA and AP then use the PMK from the cached PMKSA in FILS handshaking to mutually authenticate.
+FILS authenticators that support PMK caching identify themselves to STAs using a cache identifier.
+A STA that has successfully established a PMKSA at an AP identifying a particular FILS authenticator can attempt to use PMK caching in a subsequent attempt at an AP that uses the same cache identifier.

 Intruct the editor to modify table 8-28 by inserting a new element at order 17 and incrementing the order of the existing 17 and all subsequent rows, and to modify table 8-29 as indicated: